Ernest Tyldesley: Career

-Upon his finally appearance in Tests in 1929, Tyldesley's batting average of 55.00 was the highest of any player, at that time, to have completed a career of 20 innings or more.
+Upon his final appearance in Tests in 1929, Tyldesley's batting average of 55.00 was the highest of any player, at that time, to have completed a career of 20 innings or more.

 Name

 Tyldesley was called 'George' at home, his given first name.
 However he signed autographs Ernest.

 Death and legacy

 Tyldesley died in 1962 in Rhos-on-Sea, Denbighshire, Wales, where he had lived for several years.

 Tyldesley's elder brother JT named the family home in Worsley, Lancashire, "Aigburth" to commemorate his younger brother's Lancashire debut at the Liverpool ground where Lancashire County Cricket Club occasionally play their matches.
 The home still stands today and a plaque telling the story has been erected by the Worsley Heritage Walks.

-His great-great-nephew is the Yorkshire and England cricketer Michael Vaughan.
+His great-great-nephew is the former Yorkshire and England captain turned Cricket Commentator Michael Vaughan.